Locked Up: No Masks, Sanitizer as Virus Spreads Behind Bars

 Juan Giron was transferred to Rikers Island from an upstate facility last week for resentencing.

-After going through intake — and was appeared to be rigorous health screening — he went to dormitory, where dozens of beds were lined up next to one another, just a few feet apart.
-Four or five other men arrived soon after, he said, and within a few hours it became clear one might be infected.
+After going through intake and undergoing a health screening, he went to a dormitory, where dozens of beds were lined up next to one another, just a few feet apart.
+Four or five other men arrived soon after, he said, and within a few hours it became clear one of them might be infected.

 No one else from the dorm was isolated, he said, or even told to look out for symptoms.